built-on-openfin/container-starter/how-to/use-interop/cloud-interop-entra/README.md

 | `aud`      | The audience, which is the client id of your app registration.                                                                               |
 | `jwks_uri` | The keys the token signature can be validated against.                                                                                       |

-The three token rows read `Not signed in` until a token has been acquired, and go back to that after you sign out.
+The three token rows read `Not signed in` when no token was acquired, which is the case when the sign in was skipped or failed.

 ### Cloud interop settings